 Additional copies are available from the Internet.
-You may also send an e-mail request to email@example.com to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
 Please use the document number (1073) to identify the guidance you are requesting.

 Deciding When To Submit A 510(k) For A Change To An Existing Wireless Telemetry Medical Device; Final Guidance for FDA Reviewers and Industry